La Florida, Chile

-La Florida (/es/, Spanish for "the flowery") is an urban-suburban commune of Chile located in the South East of Santiago.
-It is a residential area and its inhabitants are mostly members of a new middle to upper-middle class.
-It ranks number 12 out of 346 among Chilean communes in terms of Human Development Index.
+La Florida (/es/, Spanish for "the flowery") is an urban-suburban commune in the southeast of Santiago, the capital and largest city of Chile.
+It is a residential area and its 374,836 inhabitants are mostly members of a new middle to upper-middle class.
+It ranks number 12 out of 346 among Chilean communes in terms of Human Development Index, and is the 5th-largest commune by population after Puente Alto, Maipú, Santiago and Antofagasta.

 Demographics

-According to the 2017 census of the National Statistics Institute, La Florida spans an area of 70.8 sqkm and has 382,701 inhabitants.
-100% lived in urban areas and 52.1% were women.
-It currently has 402,433 inhabitants, which makes it the fourth most populous commune in Chile, after Puente Alto, Maipú and Santiago Centro.